majid-rafei/eClassBackEndNodeJs/README.md

 ### Sub-task 2-1: Creating common Route file to use with other modules

 One of the common files is `common.routes.config.ts`, which is for configuring routes of the application and other modules are inherited from it.

+### Sub-task 2-2: Creating directories like interfaces, services, etc. to add common files created during project development

+Directories like interfaces and services are the most common ones shared between modules.